FALCON: Future-Aware Learning with Contextual Object-Centric Pretraining for UAV Action Recognition: Experiments

 \subsection{Datasets}

+We evaluate FALCON on two UAV action recognition benchmarks (UAV-Human and NEC-Drone) and two standard ground-view benchmarks (HMDB51 and UCF101).

-\textbf{UAV-Human}~\cite{li2021uav}, the most comprehensive UAV dataset for human behavior analysis, contains 22,476 HD videos from diverse indoor and outdoor environments with 155 annotated actions.
-It presents challenges like dynamic backgrounds and varying lighting conditions.
+\textbf{UAV-Human}~\cite{li2021uav} is a large-scale UAV dataset for human behavior analysis, containing 22,476 videos with 155 action classes captured in diverse indoor and outdoor environments.
+The aerial viewpoint introduces small targets, dynamic backgrounds, and illumination variations.

-\textbf{NEC-Drone} ~\cite{choi2020unsupervised}, consists of 5,250 videos with 16 actions captured in a basketball court using a low-altitude UAV with light reflection noise despite consistent lighting.
+\textbf{NEC-Drone}~\cite{choi2020unsupervised} contains 5,250 videos across 16 action classes recorded in a basketball court using a low-altitude UAV.
+Despite a relatively consistent scene, the data exhibits motion blur and light-reflection noise.

+\textbf{HMDB51}~\cite{6126543} consists of 6,766 video clips from 51 action classes.
+We follow the standard three-split protocol and report average top-1 accuracy.

+\textbf{UCF101}~\cite{soomro2012ucf101} contains 13,320 videos from 101 action classes.
+We follow the standard three-split protocol and report average top-1 accuracy.

+We follow the official train/test split for UAV-Human and NEC-Drone, and the standard three-split protocols for HMDB51 and UCF101, reporting average top-1 accuracy.